 Togo Coffee: Is There Hope For The Future Of The Industry?

 Togo, or the Togolese Republic, is a small country in West Africa with an equally small coffee history.
 The first Togolese coffee beans were cultivated just 100 years ago.
-Since then, coffee production hasn’t really taken off, despite the success of its Robusta variety.
-In fact, it’s got worse.
+Since then, coffee production hasn’t really taken off despite the success of its Robusta variety.
+In fact, it’s gotten worse.
 However, sometimes things get much worse before they get better.

 Our Togo coffee guide will explore the ups and downs of this country’s coffee industry.

 A Complete Guide To The Togo Coffee Region

 Here we’ll detail the brief history of coffee in Togo featuring its pressing problems, the major Rubusta coffee-producing regions, and the most common coffee processing methods.

 Togo Coffee History

 Togo is located in the Gulf of Guinea bordered by Benin, Burkina Faso, and Ghana.